Rådhusstræde 1: Brolæggerstræde 13

 In connection with the 1751 renovation, Brolæggerstræde 13 was converted into a five-storey building by lowering the ground floor almost to street level and changing floor heights.
 The plastered facade is finished with sill courses below the windows on the first and second floors and a dentillated cornice.
-Doors are located in the two outer bays and the slightly recessed ground floor windows between them are placed in each their niche.
+Doors are located in the two outer bays, and the slightly recessed ground floor windows between them are placed in each niche.
 A short perpendicular window projects from the rear side of the building.

 Today

 Rådhusstræde 1 is currently owned by Bach Gruppen and contains a total of eight commercial and residential units.
 The ground floor contains a 417 m2 retail space.
 Posthusteatret, a combined art cinema and theatre (music venue), is based in the basement.

 Cultural references

 Rådhusstræde 1 was used as a location in the 1963 comedy film Pigen og pressefotografen.

-The architect Tobias Faber, who was married to Herluf and Ellen Jensenius' daughter Jytte, has described his parents-in-law's home in Rådhusstræde in his memoirs Kom indenfor.
+The architect Tobias Faber, who was married to Herluf and Ellen Jensenius' daughter Jytte, described his parents-in-law's home in Rådhusstræde in his memoirs Kom indenfor.